-- (1) Campaign communication--The term does not include a communication made by e-mail. - (2) Campaign treasurer--Either the individual appointed by a candidate to be the campaign treasurer, or the individual responsible for filing campaign finance reports of a political committee under Texas law or the law of any other state. - (3) Contribution--The term does not include a transfer for consideration of any thing of value pursuant to a contract that reflects the usual and normal business practice of the vendor. - (4) Corporation--The term does not include professional corporations or professional associations. - (5) Direct campaign expenditure--A campaign expenditure that does not constitute a contribution by the person making the expenditure.
-A campaign expenditure is not a contribution from the person making the expenditure if: - (A) it is made without the prior consent or approval of the candidate or officeholder on whose behalf the expenditure was made; or - (B) it is made in connection with a measure, but is not a political contribution to a political committee supporting or opposing the measure. - (6) Election cycle--A single election and any related primary or runoff election. - (7) Identified measure--A question or proposal submitted in an election for an expression of the voters' will and includes the circulation and submission of a petition to determine whether a question or proposal is required to be submitted in an election for an expression of the voters' will. - (8) In-kind contribution--A contribution of goods, services, or any other thing of value, except money, and includes an agreement made or other obligation incurred, whether legally enforceable or not, to make such a contribution.
-The term does not include a direct campaign expenditure.

-- (9) Non-political expenditure--An expenditure from political contributions that is not an officeholder expenditure or a campaign expenditure. - (10) Opposed candidate--A candidate who has an opponent whose name is to appear on the ballot.
-The name of a write-in candidate does not appear on the ballot. - (11) Out-of-state political committee--A political committee that makes political expenditures outside Texas and in the 12 months immediately preceding the making of a political expenditure by the committee inside Texas (other than an expenditure made in connection with a campaign for a federal office or made for a federal officeholder), makes 80% or more of the committee's total political expenditures in any combination of elections outside this state and federal offices not voted on in this state.
-Section 20.13 of this title (relating to Out-of-State Committees) explains the practical application of this definition. - (12) Pledge--A contribution in the form of an unfulfilled promise or unfulfilled agreement, whether enforceable or not, to provide a specified amount of money or specific goods or services.
+- (1) Campaign communication--The term does not include a communication made by email. - (2) Campaign treasurer--Either the individual appointed by a candidate to be the campaign treasurer, or the individual responsible for filing campaign finance reports of a political committee under Texas law or the law of any other state. - (3) Contribution--The term does not include a transfer for consideration of any thing of value pursuant to a contract that reflects the usual and normal business practice of the vendor. - (4) Corporation--The term does not include professional corporations or professional associations. - (5) Election cycle--A single election and any related primary or runoff election. - (6) Identified measure--A question or proposal submitted in an election for an expression of the voters' will and includes the circulation and submission of a petition to determine whether a question or proposal is required to be submitted in an election for an expression of the voters' will. - (7) Non-political expenditure--An expenditure from political contributions that is not an officeholder expenditure or a campaign expenditure. - (8) Opposed candidate--A candidate who has an opponent whose name is to appear on the ballot.
+The name of a write-in candidate does not appear on the ballot. - (9) Out-of-state political committee--A political committee that makes political expenditures outside Texas and in the 12 months immediately preceding the making of a political expenditure by the committee inside Texas (other than an expenditure made in connection with a campaign for a federal office or made for a federal officeholder), makes 80% or more of the committee's total political expenditures in any combination of elections outside this state and federal offices not voted on in this state.
+Section 20.13 of this title (relating to Out-of-State Committees) explains the practical application of this definition. - (10) Pledge--A contribution in the form of an unfulfilled promise or unfulfilled agreement, whether enforceable or not, to provide a specified amount of money or specific goods or services.
 The term does not include a contribution actually made in the form of a check.